slgrobotics/robots_bringup/Docs/ROS-Jazzy/README.md

 will be ready to run - in sim or [for real](https://github.com/slgrobotics/robots_bringup/tree/main/Docs/Dragger#run-the-robot-on-board-raspberry-5-8gb).

 If all goes well, we can now:
+1. Use**Note:** as of *October 2025* Plucky is retired.
+The code works, but will not be updated.
+Use [Seggy](https://github.com/slgrobotics/robots_bringup/tree/main/Docs/Seggy) as a template from now on.

-1. Use joystick to control the robots - simulated or physical.
+ joystick to control the robots - simulated or physical.
 2. Run any robot in Gazebo with RViz to monitor simulated robot.
 3. Run RViz alone to monitor a physical robot.